-How cardioversion works
+How does cardioversion work?

-- A specialist will place electrode patches on your chest and back that connect to a defibrillator
+- Place electrode patches on your chest and back that connect to a defibrillator